Dazzar56/vtui/DRAGDROP.md

 - gogpu limitation: nothing arrives before the drop, so a target cannot highlight anything while the pointer is still moving.
 The gesture is replayed as one enter immediately followed by the drop
-  - gogpu before 0.50.1 reported every drop position as 0,0, which put every drop in the first cell of the screen.
-Fixed upstream, and the position now comes from gogpu as it does from X11 - but a drop reported at exactly the origin while the pointer is elsewhere is still treated as a lost position and the pointer is used instead.
-That guard costs nothing and keeps an old gogpu, or a future regression, from quietly sending every drop to the first panel
+  - gogpu, X11, unfixed as of 0.50.1: a drop from another application is lost more often than it arrives - measured at 4 callbacks in 10 attempts
+    - and the position of the ones that do arrive is always 0,0.
+Both come from gogpu's connection layer rather than its XDND code: a synchronous round trip discards every event that arrives while it waits for its reply, and the incoming drop path makes one at exactly the wrong moment (gogpu/gogpu#431).
+The position is worked around by taking it from the pointer whenever a drop is reported at exactly the origin while the pointer is elsewhere; the lost drops cannot be worked around from here, because the window belongs to gogpu
   - gogpu limitation: only copy is offered when dragging out, as on X11 and for the same reason. gogpu's DragData carries no action either, so there is nothing else it could be told